se0siris/bing-wallpaper-changer/README.md

 ##### 1.5 #####
   - Ability to save images to a custom folder.
+  - Increased `History` tab range back up to 3 weeks; duplicate dates will be ignored.

 ##### 1.4 #####
   - Command line switches for closing after applying wallpaper (--quit).